xaxxon/v8toolkit/README.md

 wrapped - including template parameter types.
 It will also build header files for your bidirectional types - just add V8TOOLKIT_BIDIRECTIONAL_CLASS to the class as well.

-The plugin only works with clang, but the generated code will then work with any compiler.
+The plugin only works with clang, but the goal is for the generated code to work with any compiler.

 Check out the "tools" directory.
 It will require some customization to get working, but it's really neat!